HenryRoutson/VectorsToVector/README.md

-**Quickly test if a set of vectors when scaled with a number, can combine to create create a goal vector.
+**Quickly test if a known set of vectors when scaled with a unknown numbers for each, can combine to create create a known goal vector.
 All vectors and numbers are positive.**

 See if you can solve it for yourself before scrolling to read my answer.
 It should be simple enough to do by hand.